What do you need help with?

 • Tip Credit counselling is required before filing in Washington — approved providers are often inexpensive ($10–$50) and give you clarity on your full financial picture

-• Verify dcbar.org (DC Bar) before paying a retainer
+• Verify dcbar.org (DC Bar) before retaining anyone

 Full Price Breakdown